RicoJia/SLAM_Simulator_Winter_Project/tsim/README.md

 # ME495 - Turtlesim Trajectory Control in Roscpp

+This project contains two parts: turtle_rect and turtle_way.

-This project is an educational project where I became familiar with essential Roscpp building blocks, including:
+- turtle_rect is a project where I became familiar with essential Roscpp building blocks, including:
     - Publisher and subscriber
     - Service and service client
     - Launch file
     - Parameter Server
     - Turtlesim control
     - Rosmsg

+In this part, a turtle on turtlesim will follow a rectangular path using feedforward control.

+- turtle_way is an example of simulating differential drive robot control using rigid2d librarie's waypoint_generator.
+The waypoint_generator generates a body twist for the robot based on a given set of waypoints.
+See [rigid2d library](../rigid2d/include/rigid2d/waypoints.hpp) for more information.

+## Part 1: turtle_rect

 In this project, turtlesim is launched and a turtle travels along a rectangular trajectory.
 The turtle will first be teleported to the lower left corner of the rectangle, then start travelling along the rectangle's sides.
 The velocity Its position can also be reset to the lower left corner of the box, (its trajectory is not reset).